LukasBosse/MyWorld/README.md

 # MyWorld - 2D Minecraft Application

-MyWorld is an 2D Minecraft application written in Java.
+MyWorld is an 2D java application based on Minecraft.

 ## Table of Contents